 You should also constantly be looking for how to break, modify, or look into how things work.
 For example, try right-clicking on this sentence and select

 OwO, What's this?

 You should see a

-But try to take this lesson elsewhere, try renaming a .docx (word) file to a .zip and extracting it, or looking though the ventilation of your electronics to see if you can see what makes them tick, whatever.
-Curiosity is my primary incentive to learn, and often taking a peak into the innards of electronics or code or machines can reveal a lot.
+But try to take this lesson elsewhere, try renaming a .docx (word) file to a .zip and extracting it, or looking through the ventilation of your electronics to see if you can see what makes them tick, whatever.
+Curiosity is my primary incentive to learn, and often taking a peek into the innards of electronics or code or machines can reveal a lot.

 but note, you should keep in mind the standard warning that comes when first using